 Evaluation from former students addressing the candidate’s instructional performance and effectiveness in learning course material garnered by exit interviews, letters of recommendation, or other methods specific to the unit.

-Evidence of effectiveness in direction of research of undergraduate, graduate, and postdoctoral students including student completion, placement, achievements, and publications.
+Evidence of effectiveness in direction of scholarship of undergraduate, graduate, and postdoctoral students including student completion, placement, achievements, and publications.

 Evidence of effective participation in unit examination activities such as written and oral examinations for honors or graduate degree candidates.